Ke alaʻula (Red Road)

 The day just before our shelter-at-home order began in Hawaii, I received a request for a commission painting.
-My client wanted a larger size format than the size I normally paint my landscapes.
+My collector wanted a larger size format than the size I normally paint my landscapes.
 So, I ordered the stretcher bars and got them that same afternoon.
 Thus began my pandemic painting.

 Fortunately, on the Big Island, I could easily maintain social distancing while being able to drive down to my painting spot alongside the Red Road to paint en pleinair.
 I painted outdoors about ten times over the next three months, adding detail and fine-tuning the painting.
 I named it Ke ala ʻula, which translated literally means the Flaming Road.